j2objc-contrib/j2objc-common-libs-e2e-test/CONTRIBUTING.md

 the [Apache 2.0 License](LICENSE).

 #### Updating j2objc-gradle
-The version of j2objc-gradle in this repo is not automatically kept up to date with HEAD of https://github.com/j2objc-contrib/j2objc-gradle.
+When a new release of j2objc-gradle is made, you should update the submodule in the `master` branch of this repo.

-As a submodule, you can update j2objc-gradle by doing:
+As a submodule, you can update j2objc-gradle (to for example v0.5.0-alpha) by doing:

 ```shell
 # (start with a clean git working directory)